| Getting

 In

-addition to the wonderful coupons we find in our newspaper
+addition to the coupons we find in our newspaper

 at checkout.